Motorcycle VIN Numbers: What Do They Mean?

 Let's start at the front tire.
 There's quite a few numbers you'll find on the sidewall of a motorcycle tire which we've covered in a previous article called Motorcycle Tire Knowledge Tune Up, but right now we are going to focus on the most prominent numbers which provide the tire size info.
 This bike is running a 120/70ZR 17.
 The first number is the tire width dimension as measured in millimeters.
 The second number represents the aspect ratio.
 The aspect ratio has to do with the sidewall height and is represented as a percentage in relation to the tire width.
 So in this case the sidewall height is equal to 70 percent of the width.
 The Last number is the inside diameter which is measured in inches, so this tire has a 17-inch diameter.

-Moving up to the frame at the neck you’ll find the most important number on a motorcycle, the vehicle identification number (VIN).
-The VIN can usually be found on the right side of the neck tube, however depending on how many cables or wires that run through there it can sometimes be difficult to read.
-Like a fingerprint, the VIN is unique to each vehicle and there are no two VINs with the same numbers and letters—or at least there shouldn’t be.
+The VIN (Vehicle Identification Number) can usually be found on the right side of the neck tube, however depending on how many cables or wires that run through there it can sometimes be difficult to read.
+Like a fingerprint, the VIN is unique to each vehicle and there are no two VINs with the same numbers and letters-or at least there shouldn't be.
 Until the NHTSA created a 17 character VIN standard in 1981 VIN numbers ranged anywhere from 11 to 17 characters.
-To reduce confusion between the numbers 0 and 1 VINs don’t use the letters I, i, O, o, Q, or q.
+To reduce confusion between the numbers 0 and 1 VINs don't use the letters I, i, O, o, Q, or q.
 This 17 character string of numbers and letters can reveal a lot of significant details about a motorcycle.

 When purchasing a motorcycle or any vehicle for that matter, checking the VIN is the very first thing you want to do.
 By using either the DMV or any of the sites offering a vehicle history report, performing a VIN check can tell you if the motorcycle has been reported stolen, the title history (who has owned it), if it's a salvaged vehicle, any recalls/warranties, and any reported accidents it might have been in.
 So while the motorcycle might look good from the outside, on the inside it could have a lot of dirty little secrets.